tylerdr/sprinter-website/src/pages/blog/2020-08-20-leading-the-witness-the-power-of-prompts.md

 3: to serve as the inciting cause of

-We see these examples of prompting in the work place, at home, and even in our social lives.
+We see these examples of prompting in the workplace, at home, and even in our social lives.

 But there's one example that really sums up just how powerful prompting can be: the classic *leading the witness* dilemma.